7 Hacks to Write a Product Description that Multiplies Sales

 - Why should the visitor pick this product over its competition?

 Every product has its unique features—but converting these features into selling points can be tricky.
 While talking about your products, people often get very technical and elaborate upon monotonous features that the customer may not be interested in.

 If you want your product features to appeal to the customers, you need to understand the potential user’s pain points.

 While you can’t play around a lot with the specifications, you can present the benefits creatively.
 Use positive adjectives and descriptive language to highlight them.
-The product descriptions on Method Home serve as a great example for such ecommerce copywriting.
+If you are wondering how to write product descriptions for Amazon while incorporating this technique, have a look at this description on Method Home.

 Although the features should cover real facts, you can always present them in a way that demonstrates how they can improve the customer’s life.
 This detergent description, for instance, talks about how the product makes your life easier by focussing on its cleaning properties.
 It also emphasizes the added benefits you derive from the product, such as the ocean-like smell.

 Before you pen down your description, create an outline of your product’s features and think about how they can either help users overcome a pain point or increase pleasure.

 Focusing your description around the features will help you create a more persuasive product description.